entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
 * `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server.

-* `spec.resourceRequirements` - the minimum and maximum [resource allocations](#the-resourcerequirements-specification) for the Keycloak Server container.
+* `spec.resourceRequirements` - the minimum and maximum [resource allocations](#the-resourcerequirements-specification) for the Keycloak server container.

 ## EntandoApp